Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/DragDrop.md

 #### Remarks

-This code was originally found at http://wpfbehaviorlibrary.codeplex.com/, which is based on http://gallery.expression.microsoft.com/DragDropBehavior/.Original license: Ms-Pl, compatible with the MIT license.
+This code was originally found at http://wpfbehaviorlibrary.codeplex.com/, which is based on http://gallery.expression.microsoft.com/DragDropBehavior/.
+Original license: Ms-Pl, compatible with the MIT license.